MediaComem/comem-archidep/ex/nginx-php-fpm-deployment.md

 listen = /run/php/php8.1-fpm.sock
 ```

-> :gem: You can search for a specific word in Nano by typing the `Ctrl-W`
+> :gem: You can search for a specific word in nano by typing the `Ctrl-W`
 > shortcut, then typing your word (e.g. "listen") and finally pressing the
 > `Enter` key.
 This will scroll to the first occurrence of the word in the file.
 > You can find further occurrences of the word by typing `Ctrl-W` followed by